 Blog by Han Bakker

-I will look back occasionally on past events, or tell you a little bit about what’s happening at present.
+In the blog I will look back occasionally on past events, or tell you a little bit about what’s happening at present.
 For current news and updates, please visit the website.

-First, let me introduce myself.
 My name is Han Bakker, I was born in 1955 and I’ve been fortunate to have been able to play a role in international culture life in many ways, in such fields as the theatre and music, festivals and cultural programmes of numerous European cities.

 Early on, while still at University, I became fascinated by the subject of creativity, by the question how something new or new knowledge and insights emerge and how we may acquire the ability to achieve insight.
 My search initially led me away from the academic world after completing university, to the world of creative arts and of spirituality.